lueschem/edi/docs/config_management/yaml.rst

 edi supports the following settings:

 .. list-table::
-   :widths: 15 15 15 55
+   :widths: 20 80
    :header-rows: 1

    * - key
-     - required
-     - default value
      - description
    * - edi_compression
-     - no
-     - xz
-     - The compression that will be used for edi (intermediate) artifacts.
-Possible values are :code:`gz` (fast but not very small), :code:`bz2` or :code:`xz` (slower but minimal required space).
+     - The compression that will be used for edi (intermediate) artifacts. |br|
+       Possible values are :code:`gz` (fast but not very small), |br|
+       :code:`bz2` or :code:`xz` (slower but minimal required space). |br|
+       If not specified, edi uses :code:`xz` compression.
    * - edi_required_minimal_edi_version
-     - no
-     - *current edi version*
-     - Defines the minimal edi version that is required for the given configuration (sample value: :code:`0.5.2`).
-If the edi executable does not meet the required minimal version, it will exit with an error.
+     - Defines the minimal edi version that is required for the given configuration.  |br|
+       If the edi executable does not meet the required minimal version, it will exit with an error. |br|
+       If not specified, edi will not enforce a certain minimal version. |br|
+       A valid version string value looks like :code:`0.5.2`.
    * - edi_lxc_network_interface_name
-     - no
-     - lxcif0
-     - The default network interface that will be used for the lxc container.
+     - The default network interface that will be used for the lxc container. |br|
+       If unspecified edi will name the container interface :code:`lxcif0`.
    * - edi_config_management_user_name
-     - no
-     - edicfgmgmt
-     - The target system user that will be used for configuration management tasks.
-Please note that direct lxc container management uses the root user.
+     - The target system user that will be used for configuration management tasks. |br|
+       Please note that direct lxc container management uses the root user. |br|
+       If unspecified edi will name the configuration management user :code:`edicfgmgmt`.

 :code:`bootstrap` Section
 +++++++++++++++++++++++++